Braking distance: Rules of thumb

-stopping distance = 5 squared = 25, add a zero = 250, divide by 2 = 125, sum 2*50 = 225 feet (the exact value can be calculated using the formula given below the diagram on the right).
+stopping distance = 5² = 25, add a zero = 250, divide by 2 = 125, add 2 × 50 = 225 feet (the exact value can be calculated using the formula given below the diagram on the right).

 In Germany the rule of thumb for the stopping distance in a city in good conditions is the 1-second rule, i.e. the distance covered in 1 second should at most be the distance to the vehicle ahead.
 At 50 km/h this corresponds to about 15 m.
 For higher speeds up to about 100 km/h outside built-up areas, a similarly defined 2-second rule applies, which for 100 km/h translates to about 50 m.
 For speeds on the order of 100 km/h there is also the more or less equivalent rule that the stopping distance be the speed divided by 2 k/h, referred to as halber tacho (half the speedometer) rule, e.g. for 100 km/h the stopping distance should be about 50 m.
 Additionally, German driving schools teach their pupils that the total stopping distance is typically: